Jahnic/Data-Science/README.md

 # Practice Projects
-This repository is a collection of small projects using Python for data analysis and machine learning.
+This repository is a collection of projects using Python for data analysis and machine learning.
 The intent is to have a documentation of my progress and of new tools acquired along the way.
-Also, this repository holds larger projects in progress, that will be moved to `Portfolio` after completion. <br />
+This repository also holds larger projects in progress, such as `Real_estate_scraper`, that will be moved to `Portfolio` after completion. <br />

 ___